-Regarding the consequences of non-compliance with placement regimes the Czech courts have not ruled on this matter yet.
+The Czech courts have not yet ruled on the matter of non-compliance with placement regimes.
 But it is likely that non-compliance with mandatory provisions on placement regimes will lead to the invalidity of a placement agreement and subsequent civil liability (i.e. return of unjust enrichment and damage compensation).
-A fund's management might also be held liable for the breach of managerial duties.
+A fund's management may also be held liable for a breach of managerial duties.

-Moreover, an administrative fine may be imposed by the Czech National Bank for non-compliance with placement regimes.
+Moreover, an administrative fine may be imposed by the Czech National Bank.

 There is no distinction between private placement of fund and non-fund interests.
-All tradeable non-fund interests (such as shares, bonds, options, swaps, futures, other financial derivatives etc.) may be subject to private placement rules.
+All tradeable nonfund interests (such as shares, bonds, options, swaps, futures, other financial derivatives etc.) may be subject to private placement rules.